 Q: When you moved to Italy, was there anything specific you did to find new clients?

-I had the opportunity to come here and say, “I don’t have anything.
-I don’t have clients.
-I can start from zero.
+I had the opportunity to come here and say, “I don’t have anything, I don’t have clients, and I can start from zero.
 Do I want to keep shooting families and weddings or maybe something else?”
 The answer was yes.
 I wanted to keep doing that.
 I love it.
 It’s something that makes me feel good, makes me feel alive, and gives me satisfaction.

 When I started here, the first thing was creating a network.
 I contacted other photographers and studios.
 I offered my services – like a second photographer or an assistant – for the shootings to try to get involved in the community.
 Also, I tried to contact wedding vendors, sometimes offering my services for free.
 I did this to create a new portfolio.